tribecajack/backpack-cpp-sdk/README.md

 # Backpack C++ SDK

-A modern C++ SDK for interacting with the [Backpack Exchange](https://backpack.exchange) WebSocket API.
-This SDK provides a robust implementation for real-time market data streaming and account management.
+A C++ SDK for interacting with the Backpack Exchange WebSocket API.
+Provides real-time market data streaming and account management.

 ## Features